jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 be modified.
 Raw data can be found on the ENA under project accession ID:
 PRJEB34569.

-In more detail, general structure of this project is typically as follows (although variants will occur):
+In more detail, the general structure of this project is typically as follows (although variants will occur):

 ```text